catseye/Carriage/README.md

     11-~!

 Duplicate object on the stack and apply it.
 This applies our subfunction, with our subfunction already on the stack; so the subfunction will duplicate it, then apply its copy, ad infinitum.
-(A cleverer implementation might be able to use this last snippet of code ''as'' the subfunction.)
+(A cleverer implementation might be able to use this last snippet of code *as* the subfunction.)

 ### See also